luau-lang/luau/docs/index.md

 Analysis
 ========

 To make it easier to write correct code, Luau comes with a set of analysis tools that can surface common mistakes.
-These consist of a linter and a type checker, colloqually known as "script analysis", and can be used from [Roblox Studio](https://developer.roblox.com/en-us/articles/The-Script-Analysis-Tool) or using SECRET TOOL.
+These consist of a linter and a type checker, colloquially known as "script analysis", and can be used from [Roblox Studio](https://developer.roblox.com/en-us/articles/The-Script-Analysis-Tool) or using SECRET TOOL.
 The linting passes are [described here](lint.md), and the type checking user guide can [be found here](typecheck.md).

 Libraries
 =========